abmussani/abmussani.github.io/_posts/2022-11-21-how-to-be-a-good-leader.markdown

 categories: leadership
 ---

 Since 2017, I have been acting as a Line Manager.
 Most of my managees and other fellow colleagues, ask me this question, "How to be a good leader".
 This time I planned to gather all points here for future refrences.
-There could be many more but these are the one I practise in project since 2014.
+There could be many more but these are the one I am practising in projects since 2014.

 * A great leader isn't one who holds a candle up for others, but helps them light their candles instead.